 Computers are linked into the school system and are subject to certain rules in line with the Acceptable Use Policy.
-Students will be briefed at the beginning of the school year regarding the importance of responsible internet use.
+Students will be ted.
+The opportunity to attend a Church Service briefed at the beginning of the school year regarding the importance of responsible internet use.
 It is acknowledged that social networking sites have advantages and disadvantages and usage will be monitored where possible.
 Students deemed to be using their computers excessively may well face tighter controls and have more limited access.